tweag/haskell-training/material/webapi.md

 ---

----
+Now that we completed defining our entities, we want to get back to the definition of the API.

-Now we want to encode all the information regarding our API in a single Haskell data type!
+We want to encode all the information regarding our API in a single Haskell data type!

 This is work for the awesome [`Servant`](https://hackage.haskell.org/package/servant-0.19) library.